 IHAC Educational Programs

 We focus on helping professionals to increase their understanding of animal behavior and human-animal-environment interactions and enhance their clinical practice working in partnership with animals.
-We center ethics and animal welfare in all of our educational programs, including four professional development certificates and the Master of Social Work (MSW) Animal-Assisted Social Work Certificate.
+We center ethics and animal welfare in all of our educational programs, including four professional development certificates and the Master of Social Work (MSW) Human-Animal-Environment Interaction certificate.

 Learn more about educational programs at IHAC.Explore